When it comes to designing training programs for

 The younger the athletes you work with, the easier

-the program design.
+the workout planning.
 And it’s never all that

 problems that require basic solutions.
 Solutions

-Your 13 year old soccer player doesn’t need ‘soccer’
+Your 13 year old who plays soccer doesn’t need special

-training and your 15 year old football player
+’soccer’ training and your 15 year old who plays

-Coaches and parents tend to become overzealous about
+Some coaches and parents tend to become obsessive about

 their particular sport and forget that their athletes